-As lockdown measures ease on the 4th July, weddings and civil ceremonies will be able to take place, but you’ll have to adhere to these new lockdown wedding rules.
+As lockdown measures change, weddings and civil ceremonies are back on but you’ll have to adhere to these new lockdown wedding rules.

 If you’ve already had to postpone your wedding and have a new date in the pipeline, or your big day has always been set for summer 2020, you might be tying the knot sooner than previously suggested.
 However, while you can rejoice in the fact your wedding day may be just around the corner, there’s quite a hefty list of lockdown wedding rules you’ll need to stick to, and the big day you imagined could still be quite a long way off.